We provide individualized training to consumers. How do we report the data?

 What type of ICT training must be provided?

-AT programs are required to provide training on the importance, development, application, and integration of accessibility for information and communications technologies.
+AT Act Programs are required to provide training on the importance, development, application, and integration of accessibility for information and communications technologies.
 This can include laws related to ICT, organization infrastructure to address accessibility, development of accessible documents, multimedia, and websites, procurement policies, accessible communications, and other technology and communication components related to ICT infrastructure.

 Is training for computer access or phones considered ICT training?